bodeadedeji/bodeadedeji.github.io/index.md

 I am open to discussing anything **LINGUISTICS**.
 I love teaching and talking about languages.

 **What's New?**
-- Backward Association of Exclusive Particles and Scope freezing (*with* Ka Fai Yip & Daniel Aremu)
+- Backward Association of Exclusive Particles and Scope Freezing (*with* Ka Fai Yip & Daniel Aremu)